 In accordance with CAA requirements, the air quality in each region is measured by the concentration of various pollutants in the atmosphere.
-Measurements of these "criteria pollutants" in ambient air are expressed in units of parts per million (ppm) or in units of micrograms per cubic meter (μ g/m3).
+Measurements of these "criteria pollutants" in ambient air are expressed in units of parts per million (ppm) or in units of micrograms per cubic meter ( $\mu$ g/m).